-Annex 2: individual healthcare plan
+Annex 2: Individual Healthcare Plan

-Name of school/setting
+Name of school/setting Tranby

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

 Family Contact Information

 Name

 Phone no. (work)

 (home)

 (mobile)

 Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 G.P.

 Name

 Phone no.

 Who is responsible for providing support in school

-Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc
+Describe medical needs and give deta treatments, facilities, equipment or dev ils of child's symptoms, triggers, signs, vices, environmental issues etc

-Name of medication, dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision
+administration, when to be taken, side effects, if-administered with/without supervision

 Daily care requirements

-Specific support for the pupil's educational, social and emotional needs
+Specific support for the pupil's education onal, social and emotional needs

 Arrangements for school visits/trips etc

-Other information

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with

-Staff training needed/undertaken - who, what, when

-Form copied to
+Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when Form copied to

+Annex 3: record of medicine administered to an individual child

+Name of school/setting - Tranby

+Name of child

+Date medicine provided b y parent

+Group/class/form

+Quantity received

+Name and strength of me dicine

+Expiry date

+Quantity returned

+Dose and frequency of m edicine

+Staff signature Signature of parent

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

+C: Record of medicine administered to an individual child (Continued)

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

-Annex 3: Record of medicine administered to all children
+Annex 4: Record of medicine administered to all children

-Name of school/setting:
+Name of school/setting: Tranby